This slow cooked brisket with red wine, thyme and onions is rich, comforting, and perfect for a weekend roast or special occasion dinner.

 - Heat a large frying pan until hot.
 Rub the joint all over with oil and season really well.
 Sear on all sides until golden (about 30 seconds on each side), making sure you get a nice dark colour.
 Transfer to the slow cooker.

-- Add the onions to the same frying pan and cook for 10 minutes or until starting to go golden at the edges.
+- Reduce the heat to medium and add the onions to the same frying pan and cook for 8 to 10 minutes, or until starting to go golden at the edges.

 - Sprinkle over the flour, stir well and cook for 3 to 4 minutes.
 Gradually add in the wine, stirring, then stir in the stock and Worcestershire sauce.
 Tip the onion mixture on top of the beef, then add the thyme and star anise, and tuck in the carrots and celery.

-- Enjoy with mashed potatoes or roast potatoes, yorkshire puddings and your choice of fresh vegetables on the side.
+- Serve with mashed potatoes or roast potatoes, yorkshire puddings and your choice of any extra vegetable side dishes that you fancy.

 Did you make this recipe?